salimp2009/myWSLconfig/README.md

 # myconfig & dotfiles
-Not used any.
+Not used any more.
 Switched to Arch